Teichlab/TissueTag/README.md

 ## General instructions and examples:

-1)
-3) When running on farm, you need to set the port (e.g., 5011) you are using to get it plot properly in the correct place
+1) When running on farm, you need to set the port (e.g., 5011) you are using to get it plot properly in the correct place.

 ## How to cite:
+preprint coming! stay tuned